 Greg Crowley is the Founder and Managing Member of Crowley Engineering LLC.
-With more than 20 years of engineering experience, he is considered a trusted technical advisor, providing informed guidance and formulating strategy to assist municipal, commercial, industrial, and transportation organizations to overcome significant facility maintenance and operations challenges.
-His specific areas of expertise include utility systems (water, wastewater, storm water, electric, natural gas, renewables), building inspections, site assessments, building codes and standards, HVAC, energy management systems, and electro-mechanical processes.
+With more than 25 years of engineering experience, he is considered a trusted technical advisor, providing informed guidance and formulating strategy to assist municipal, commercial, industrial, and transportation organizations to overcome significant facility, maintenance, and operations challenges.
+His specific areas of expertise include utility systems (water, wastewater, storm water, electric, natural gas, and renewables), building inspections, site assessments, building codes and standards, HVAC, energy management systems, and electro-mechanical processes.

 In the early 1990s, Mr. Crowley served as a researcher in the Energy Systems Laboratory, a member institution of the Texas Engineering Experiment Station at Texas A&M University.
 In this role, he oversaw the implementation and maintenance of advanced building control and sensor technologies for several Texas-based government and school facilities.

 In the late 1990s, Mr. Crowley worked in the electric utility industry as a consultant with Sargent & Lundy LLC.
 As an engineer in the Mechanical and Analytical Division, he performed technical analysis of various plant thermodynamic and heat transfer processes and evaluation of equipment failure scenarios for several utility clients throughout the Midwest.